mattmc3/zephyr/plugins/editor/README.md

 ## Features

-**Ctrl-Z** - Push current command to background, or bring back with Ctrl-Z on empty line (enabled by default)
+**Ctrl-Z** - Resume the job you suspended with Ctrl-Z, so the same key sends a job away and brings it back.
+Anything half-typed is stashed and returns when the job stops again, `fg` stays out of your history, and with no job to resume the line is left alone (enabled by default)

 **Home / End** - Go to the ends of the current line, and to the ends of the whole buffer when already there (enabled by default)